Robert F. Kennedy Jr. condemned over false claims that COVID-19 was "ethnically targeted"

 Jane Shim, director of the Stop Asian Hate Project, criticized Kennedy's "dangerous rhetoric," in comments to The Washington Post, calling his comments "irresponsible" and "hateful."
 CBS News has reached out to the group but has not yet received a reply.

-Kennedy attempted to respond to the criticism of his initial comments in a tweet shared on Saturday evening, where he said the New York Post's "story is mistaken."
+Kennedy attempted to respond to the criticism of his initial comments in a tweet shared on Saturday night, where he said the New York Post's "story is mistaken."

+One of the authors of that study told CBS News their findings "never supported" what Kennedy claimed, adding, "This type of misinterpretation will hurt academic research to help us end pandemic."

-"Enzymes like furin are not differentially compatible with different ethnicities," Dr. Angela Rasmussen, a virologist at the University of Saskatchewan, replied on Twitter.
+Dr. Angela Rasmussen, a virologist at the University of Saskatchewan, commented on Twitter: "Enzymes like furin are not differentially compatible with different ethnicities," referring to an aspect of the virus referenced by Kennedy.
 "Jewish or Chinese protease consensus sequences are not a thing in biochemistry, but they are in racism and antisemitism."

 Kennedy's latest comments were not the first time he's sparked outrage with comments about COVID-19 and Jewish people.
 In a 2022 speech, he compared public health measures to "fascism" and claimed, "Even in Hitler's Germany, you could cross the Alps to Switzerland.
 You could hide in an attic like Anne Frank did."